Zion Lights: Career

 She featured in the documentary NOW. by German filmmaker Jim Rakete and the Al Jazeera documentary What Is Climate Change?

 She appeared on the BBC multiple times to discuss the power of protest and need for climate action, and was interviewed on Ed Miliband's podcast Reasons to be Cheerful.

 She left XR after an interview on The Andrew Neil Show in October 2019 where she was unable to defend the claim a co-founder of Extinction Rebellion had made that 6 billion people would die by the end of the century due to climate change.
 The interview went viral and received widespread media coverage and criticism.
 Soon after the interview Lights went public about the claim, telling the BBC that: "It's a headline-grabbing assertion - but unfortunately, it's also not true, or certainly not backed up by any evidence.
 As was obvious to anyone who knows me - and even to the casual viewer - I was plunged into a PR nightmare.
 I could not defend the number, but as the official spokesperson nor could I be seen to condemn it.
 All I could do, instead, was flounder under the hot glare of the studio lights for what felt like an eternity.".

 In response, Extinction Rebellion defended the claim and called on the media to de-platform Lights.

+She later criticised Extinction Rebellion, arguing that they often emphasise symbolic or system-change-oriented proposals rather than practical measures to reduce emissions.
+She stated that discussions on energy policy within Extinction Rebellion are sometimes dismissed as irrelevant unless they involve broader systemic change, while she has argued for prioritising the rapid deployment of affordable, clean energy.

-Zion has given lectures at many universities, The Royal Institution, and REF in Paris alongside French ministers where she called on the French government to be ambitious with their nuclear energy ambitions.
+Zion has given lectures at many universities, The Royal Institution, and REF in Paris alongside French ministers where she called on the French government to be ambitious with their nuclear energy plans.

+She was awarded the Holyoake lecture medal by Humanists UK, of which she is a Patron, in 2023.

 Her talks focus on the importance of communicating science effectively, the climate and ecological emergency, the problems with environmentalism, clean energy, her experiences of being a woman of colour in the green movement.

 Politics

-Lights has been a Labour City Councillor for the Pennsylvania ward in Exeter since May 2021.
-She was previously a Green Party member, but quit citing disagreements over nuclear energy: “There were two Green Party members on stage with a scientist from the UK Met Office.”
-They talked for a long time about renewables but never mentioned nuclear, “So I asked the question to the scientist: ‘The research I’m reading says we need nuclear alongside renewables’.
-But the host of the event didn’t allow him to answer on the mic.
-The other panellists just said, ‘we don’t need nuclear’ and everyone cheered!
+Between 2021 and 2024 Lights was a Labour City Councillor for the Pennsylvania ward in Exeter.

+Lights was previously a Green Party member, but quit citing disagreements over nuclear energy: “There were two Green Party members on stage with a scientist from the UK Met Office.”
+They talked for a long time about renewables but never mentioned nuclear, “So I asked the question to the scientist: ‘The research I'm reading says we need nuclear alongside renewables’.
+But the host of the event didn't allow him to answer on the mic.
+The other panellists just said, ‘we don't need nuclear’ and everyone cheered!
 I quit the Green Party on the same day.”